devopness/devopness/docs/credentials/add-azure-credential.md

 1. In the search bar, type and select `Subscriptions`
 1. Click on the `Subscription name` link of one of the subscriptions in the list
 1. Copy the `Subscription ID` as the value of `subscription_id`
-1. In the navigation pane on the left side, select `Access control (IAM)`
+1. In the navigation panel on the left side, select `Access control (IAM)`
 1. In the navigation bar, click on `Add` and select `Add role assignment`
 1. In the **Role - Privileged administrator roles** tab, select `Contributor` role
 1. Click `Next`